 Baseline screening recommendations for prostate cancer:

-- High risk — men 45 years and older; high-risk men include African Americans and men who have a first-degree relative diagnosed with prostate cancer at an early age.
-Early age defined as less than 65 years).
+- High risk — men 45 years and older; high-risk men include African Americans and men who have a first-degree relative who was diagnosed with prostate cancer at an early age.
+Early age is defined as less than 65 years old.

-- Higher risk — men 40 years and older – men who have more than one first-degree relative who has had prostate cancer at an early age (less than 65).
+- Higher risk — men 40 years and older who have more than one first-degree relative who was diagnosed with prostate cancer at an early age (under 65).

 - There’s the potential for a false positive, which could lead to a biopsy that could cause fever, infection, bleeding problems, and pain.

 - A diagnosis of a slow-growing, non-life-threatening cancer could result in treatment that causes complications, such as urinary incontinence and erectile dysfunction.

 If Your Patients Are Underinsured or Don’t Have Insurance, They May Qualify for a Free Screening.

 Screening for Life may pay for the prostate screening if the patient: